Everyone using a computer should be aware of and use good security practices with their systems to protect themselves and their organizations.

 Antivirus Software License

 Faculty and Staff have antivirus software installed on their Mason-owned equipment.
 Mason suggests specific free antivirus software for use on personal computers.
-See Does Mason provide antivirus software? for more information.
+For more information, see Does Mason provide antivirus software?

 Be Aware of Phishing Messages

-Never give out your Patriot Pass password, MASONLIVE Microsoft Password, or other personal information via email.
+Never give out your Patriot Pass Password or other personal information via email.
 George Mason University will never ask for personal information over email.
 If you receive a suspicious email, delete it.
 If you aren't sure, forward it to email@example.com so it can be assessed.

 Responsible Use of Computing

-Please take a few minutes to read and review University Policy 1301: Responsible Use of Computing that explains what constitutes acceptable and appropriate use of campus computing and network resources.
+Read and review the University Policy 1301: Responsible Use of Computing, which explains what constitutes acceptable and appropriate use of campus computing and network resources.